MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dxfvffromdeclarator.md

 ## <a name="remarks"></a>Commenti

-Questa funzione avrà esito negativo per qualsiasi dichiaratore che non esegue il mapping direttamente a un FVF.
+Questa funzione avrà esito negativo per qualsiasi dichiaratore che non è mappato direttamente a un FVF.

 ## <a name="requirements"></a>Requisiti